 |As an Amazon Associate I earn from qualifying purchases.|

 Lib Tech Travis Rice Speedodeeps 2017 - 2014 Review by The Good Ride

 The Lib Tech Travis Rice Speedodeeps is a hilarious name and its one of the better deep powder twins we have tried.
-I asked to demo this on a groomer day and Mervin said no so it lead me to believe it has a lot of the old Banana Hammock going on with it but when I got it out on groomers and some left over powder it did much better than expected.
+I asked to demo this on a groomer day and Mervin said no so it leads me to believe it has a lot of the old Banana Hammock going on with it but when I got it out on groomers and some leftover powder it did much better than expected.

 Since I’ve reviewed it in 2014 it’s gone to XC2 BTX and it’s got a little more mountain to it as well as powder.